Managing Android Devices: Workspace ONE Operational Tutorial

 OEM Specific Configurations and Management capabilities

-Workspace ONE offers various Android OEM-specific configurations and device management capabilities as part of its Unified Endpoint Management (UEM) platform.
-Certain original equipment manufacturers (OEMs) allow specific management configurations and lifecycle enhancements on top of Android Enterprise capabilities.
-In this section, we discuss OEM-specific configurations for Samsung, Zebra, and Honeywell.
+Workspace ONE UEM supports a range of Android OEM-specific configurations and device management capabilities as part of its Unified Endpoint Management (UEM) platform.
+Certain original equipment manufacturers (OEMs) provide management configurations and lifecycle enhancements that extend the standard Android Enterprise feature set, giving administrators deeper control over corporate-owned devices.

 Prerequisites